Portrait by Katharina Wolf

 BIOGRAPHY

 Monica C. LoCascio (b.
-1984) is a transdisciplinary artist focusing on the materiality of invisible phenomena.
-Her works arrive as artifacts of her material and theoretical research on memory, microbiology, theoretical physics, and hierarchies of knowledge and power.
-She pairs fermented bio-materials, salvaged fiber, and heritage craft techniques with industrial and salvaged materials to examine the tension between the fluidity and vulnerability of the lived human experience and the systems and institutions that contrast it.
+1984) is a transdisciplinary artist focusing on the materiality and perception of invisible phenomena.
+Her works arrive as artifacts of her material and theoretical research on consciousness, microbiology, epigenetics, theoretical physics, and hierarchies of knowledge and power.
+LoCascio frequently uses heritage craft techniques to transform fermenting bio-materials, and salvaged fiber and industrial materials into sculptural works.
 She began her art-making practice at the age of 5 when she was taught to crochet and embroider by her grandfather's twin sister.

-LoCascio brings a diverse international perspective to her work.
-She completed her undergraduate studies in New Media & Visual Arts at Emerson College, Boston, with honors and earned a Master’s degree in Art & Science from the University of Applied Arts in Vienna, Austria, also with honors.
-Involved in the intersection of art and science, Since then she has exhibited and lectured internationally.
+LoCascio brings a diverse perspective to her work.
+Raised internationally, she completed her undergraduate studies in New Media & Visual Arts at Emerson College, Boston, with honors.
+After a decade of working in cultural production and publishing in NYC, she earned a Master’s degree in Art & Science from the University of Applied Arts in Vienna, Austria, also with honors.

 LoCascio serves on the board of the Medicine & Media Arts Initiative at UCLA and is a member of SEADS.
-Her art has been featured at significant venues such as the Museum of Natural History in Vienna, the Science Gallery in London, the Academy of Fine Arts in Krakow, the AIL (Angewandte Innovation Lab) in Vienna, and the ERES Stiftung in Munich.
+Her art has been featured at significant venues internationally such as the Museum of Natural History in Vienna, Science Gallery in London, Jodrell Bank Engagement Centre, and the ERES Stiftung in Munich.
 She currently resides and creates in Vienna, Austria.

 ARTIST STATEMENT

-In particular I use found and salvaged fiber, usually from the collections of deceased individuals, to hand-crochet soft sculptures ranging in size from table-top to room-filling, and embroider onto textiles made from self-grown biofilms made through a fermentation process.
-Through the algorithmic iterations of my stitching, I excavate and illuminate the compounding and exponential forms that exist within subjects like epigenetics, evolution, and theoretical quantum physics’ handling of non-linear time or superposition theory.
-My work further ties into examining hierarchies of knowledge and power through the use of craft and fermentation (which is essentially a collaboration with microorganisms) in a fine-art context.
-I speak to topics such as reproductive labor and matriarchal studies, the importance of embodied (rather than institutional) knowledge, and the essentialism of collaborating with and honoring our non-human symbionts.
+I think with my hands through iterative creation.
+I excavate and illuminate the compounding and exponential forms that exist within subjects like epigenetics, evolution, and theoretical quantum physics’ handling of non-linear time or superposition theory.
+My work further ties into examining hierarchies of knowledge and power through the use of craft and fermentation (essentially a collaboration with microorganisms).
+I engage with topics such as reproductive labor and matriarchal studies, the importance of embodied (rather than institutional) knowledge, and the essentialism of collaborating with and honoring our non-human symbionts.

 I founded bio:craft in 2021, a group composed of four artistic-researchers (myself, daniela brill estrada, Rychèl Thérin, and Mariella Greil), to research the healing communal power of embodied knowledge and craft practices.
 Together we explore the human and non-human body as a source of power, sovereignty, and agency within and against systems that aren't designed for coexistence and care.